Frequently Asked Questions

 • Can I use an automated cell counter instead of the disposable hemocytometer?

 Yes, but we recommend first doing a comparison with the hemocytometer to ensure that your cell counter is accurate.
+We recommend the Nexcelom K2 Cellometer.

 • What type of media should I suspend my cells in before loading?